 The goal of the UPIKE Film & Media Arts Festival is to promote the art of filmmaking on both the UPIKE campus in Pikeville, KY and in the surrounding region.
 We accept films from across the country and across the world from filmmakers of all ages.
 We like narrative, documentary, animated, experimental, youth films, features, and shorts.
-In addition to our competitive film screenings, we are also holding a screenplay contest.
+In addition to our competitive film screenings, we also hold a screenplay contest.

 We accept paid submissions for films and screenplays from across the world, but films from Kentucky, Virginia, and West Virginia can be submitted for free.
 Additionally, students can submit to the early deadline of all our categories for free.
 This includes elementary level students all the way up the grad students in college.
 For more information on rules and regulations check that section out further down the page.

 We prefer to accept submissions to our festival through this page using the FilmFreeway platform.
 It's very easy to create a FilmFreeway account, upload a digital copy of your film to FilmFreeway and apply to our festival.
 Once you've submitted your film to our festival it's easy to use the site to find and submit to additional festivals so we encourage you to take advantage of those opportunities as well.

 If you have any additional questions please email us at firstname.lastname@example.org

-We will have cash prizes that will be divided up for a variety of rewards for films including:
+We will have at least $1000 in prize money that will be divided up for the following awards: